On Some Local Geometry of Bi-Contact Structures: The Equivalence Problem

 Returning to the equivalence problem, it is easy to see that the 1-form $\alpha$ is unique since any other choice $\alpha'$ would give $(\alpha-\alpha')\wedge \omega^1=0$ and $(\alpha-\alpha')\wedge\omega^2=0$.
 However, Cartan's lemma gives

 It is then immediate that the tableaux (call it $A$) is not involutive since $\dim(\pr{A}{1})=3$ but the non-zero Cartan characters are $s_1=2$ and $s_2=1$.

 At this stage, we may either prolong to a larger bundle where the tautological 1-form includes the Lie algebra 1-forms or we may seek additional reduction of the structure group by investigating the action on the 1-jet of the invariant function $C$.
 The second option turns out to save us some effort for non-constant $C$ and is more in spirit with the work of E. Cartan's 1908 paper \cite{Cartan1908}.
 Moreover, thanks to Theorem \ref{unit-taut}, we have direct geometric interpretations for the invariant $C_3$ so that understanding the action on $dC$ provides us with additional insight.
-We analyze the case of constant $C$ later in Section \ref{constant C}, which will require prolongation.